hackinsync/musicstrk/README.md

 ## Roadmap

 ### Phase 1: MVP Development
-- Build the **smart contract framework** on on-chain record label factory on Starknet.
+- Build the **smart contract framework** through the on-chain record label factory on Starknet.
 - Define and standardize the **deWhitepaper** UI generator structure.
 - Develop basic functionality for artist onboarding and webspace creation.

 ### Phase 2: Webspace and Share Management
 - Implement **default webspace** with options for customization.
 - Enable **share selling** and **revenue pool distribution** mechanics.
-- Introduce the **Contact Us broadcasting system**.
+- Introduce the **Contact Us broadcasting system** for stakeholders to be in sync & abreast with external deals (endorsement, licensing, etc) about their talent.

 ### Phase 3: Community Engagement and Upgrades
 - Build a platform for artists to interact with their shareholders.
 - Add analytics and updates for shareholders on the artist’s progress.
 - Explore partnerships with music studios, promoters, and merchandisers.
+- Building on-chain auditions for onboarding musical talents on Starknet.

 ---